Anal gland: Hyenas

-Domesticated dogs and cats
+Dogs and domestic cats

 The bacteria found in the feces and anal glands of dogs and cats are also found in their mouths due to the consistent exposure to their backsides (licking and chewing).
 In a healthy dog or cat the bacteria normally found in their feces are Streptococci and Enterococci, more specifically, Enterococcus faecium, Streptococcus bovis, and Enterococcus faecalis.

 Dogs have two anal sacs which are located in the connective tissue off the anus.
 There are many glands in dogs that secrete into the sac's lumen, filling them with fluid.
 The anal-sacs are usually made up of about 88% water, 11.5% organic and 0.5% inorganic matter.
 The secretion of anal gland content contains mucin, that is rich in sialic acid and other anti-microbial proteins, like lysozyme, immunoglobulin A, and lactoferrin.
 There is also an abundance of gram-positive cocci since they are part of the anal glands normal flora.
 The organic components mainly consist of short-chain fatty acids and trimethylamine.
 The anal-sac fluid can be secreted or expressed into the anal channel to serve as a scent marker for an individual's territory through their feces.